 On July 30, 2002, legislation requiring the installation of carbon monoxide detectors in all new residential construction in New York was signed into law.
 The law required new construction to contain at least one carbon monoxide detector.
-But spurred by the tragic death of Amanda Hansen, a 16-year-old West Seneca, NY girl who died January 20, 2009, from carbon monoxide … Read the rest
+But spurred by the tragic death of Amanda Hansen, a 16-year-old West Seneca, NY girl who died January 20, 2009, from carbon monoxide poisoning from a defective boiler while sleeping at a friends house, Amanda’s Law went into effect on February 22, 2010.
+It requires essentially all residences, both new and existing, to have a carbon monoxide alarm installed, and new construction to … Read the rest

 One of our negligent security cases, Benson v.
 Monte Carlo, LLC, (Nassau County, Supreme Court Index # 016489/2007) made the front page of today’s New York Law Journal.

 It is a long-standing rule in New York that a child does not have a legally cognizable claim for damages against his parent for negligent supervision.
-A major impact of this rule upon personal injury practice is that it precludes a defendant in a case brought on behalf of a minor from bringing a claim (by either a counterclaim or … Read the rest
+A major impact of this rule upon personal injury practice is that it precludes a defendant in a case brought on behalf of a minor from bringing a claim (by either a counterclaim or a third-party impleader) against the minor’s parent for contribution on the basis of negligent supervision.

 New York City Buildings Commissioner announced an 84% decrease in fatal construction-related accidents in New York City in 2009 when compared to the previous year.
 However, the total number of construction-related accidents and injuries rose in 2009.
 The Department attributes the increase primarily to more accident reporting by industry members.